axeonix/lessons/docs/lesson-18-Oct-2025.md

-# 18-Oct-2025: 25 Minutes In Heaven | You Won't Believe What Is There
+# 18-Oct-2025: 25 Minutes In Heaven: You Won't Believe What Is There

 **Opening Prayer**